MartinHeroux/pliffy/docs/source/index.rst

 Tutorial
 ========
-If this is your first time using pliffy, it is recommended that you work through the tutorial.
+If this is your first time using **pliffy**, it is recommended that you work through the tutorial.

 .. toctree::
    :maxdepth: 1